hapax/hapax.github.io/research.md

   operator algebras.
   Notes on [this (big) result](https://arxiv.org/abs/2001.04383) for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
-Surprisingly, throwing balls in a box can tell you about the lightest black holes in certain theories of quantum gravity.
+Surprisingly, throwing balls in a box constrains the lightest black holes in certain theories of quantum gravity.
 The connection is linear programming!
 Rough notes for a talk on [this paper](https://arxiv.org/abs/1905.01319).
 - [*Chaos and thermalisation*](assets/chaos.pdf) (2018).
 In quantum